liut/staffio/README.md

 # staffio
 ## define

-    A oauth2 server provider for enterprise employees
+    An OAuth2 server with management for enterprise employees

 ## prepare